Cisco CDR Reporting & Analytics | Installation Notes

 If your Universal Forwarder is on Linux or Unix, the input will look like this:

-NOTE: It is critical that no mistakes be made here.
+It is critical that no mistakes be made here.
 Only the path (after “batch://”) and possibly the index need editing.
 All else should be left exactly as it is.
+Use the examples as a reference to make sure you are using the right number and direction of slashes/backslashes, too.

-NOTE: As mentioned above, this is a sinkhole input, and it will delete each file as it indexes it.
-Any existing csv files that exist in this directory will be indexed and deleted almost immediately, and any new files written to here will be indexed and deleted as they arrive.
+NOTE: As mentioned above, this is a sinkhole input, and it will delete each file matching the filename ube_* as it indexes it.
+Any existing csv files that exist in this directory that start with cube_will be indexed and deleted almost immediately, and any new files written to here will be indexed and deleted as they arrive.
 If you have other intentions for these files besides putting them in Splunk, please contact us, and we can help you come up with another solution.

 Contact us to set up a Webex!
 We can help confirm everything is working properly and help you start using this data.